Abhi94N/python-review/parallel-programming/Locks/README.md

   - `Lock ordering` - ensure locks are always taken in the same order any thread
   - `Lock timeout` - put a time out on lcok attempts
     - if thread cannot acquire locks within alloted time, thread will release all locks, wait a random amount of time and try again
+  - use context manager instead of try catch

+### Starvation
+- a process or thread is prepetually denied the resource it needs

+### LiveLock

+- Multiple threads or processes are actively responding to each other to resolve conflict, but it prevents them from making progress